Traci McCarty & Associates - PHONE INTERVIEW SUGGESTIONS

-- Allow enough time to the phone interview,
+- Allow enough time to do the phone interview,

-- Keep note cards or an outline in front of you to remind yourself of key points you want to cover with the interviewer.
-Do not sound scripted, but you want to get your information across.
+- Keep notes or an outline in front of you to remind yourself of key points you want to cover with the interviewer.
+Do not sound scripted, however, you do want to get your information across.

 - Have your resume in front of you so you can remember dates of your experience and accomplishments.

 - Ensure a good phone connection and that you can hear and are being clearly heard.

 - Consider standing when being interviewed on the phone.
 You'll sound more professional.

 - Introduce yourself.

 - Always get the name(s) of the interviewer(s) and titles.

 - When asked, give a short overview of your career.
 Let them know why you are interviewing at this time.

 - Use people’s names when addressing their questions.